janaagaard75/FilmFilter/evaluation/todomvc-redux-react-typescript/README.md

 No index files to avoid files with the same names.

 I like that everything has a specific place in the code, so thing are generally sorted alphabetically.

+Type definitions use the more verbose `Array<foo>` syntax to distinguish from instatiating empty arrays and to keep the syntax consistent with objects like `Map` and `Set`.

 ## To do